HyperviewHQ/hyperview_docs/documentation/product/business-entities/index.md

 # Business Entities

-The Business Entities feature allows users to add customers, vendors, departments and other entities to associated assets, connections, circuits and documents.
+The Business Entities feature allows users to add customers, vendors, departments, and other entities, and associate them with assets, connections, circuits, and documents.
 Business entities provide a convenient way to store, manage, and report on entity data.
-Use this feature to track who owns what, key documents and customize it with additional properties using Custom Properties.
+Use this feature to track who owns what and which key documents apply, and to customize entities with additional properties using Custom Properties.

 ```{toctree}
 :maxdepth: 2